 The Caribbean region is home to islands that are among the most severely affected by natural disasters and climate change.
-Several of the 15 Caribbean partners in the LHI are also heavily reliant on fossil fuels for their energy needs, making them vulnerable to external factors such as oil price fluctuations.
-Caribbean SIDS have identified energy system resilience and renewable energy deployment as key goals in their energy transition.
+Several of the 15 Caribbean island partners in the LHI rely heavily on fossil fuels for their energy needs, making them vulnerable to external factors such as oil-price fluctuations.
+Caribbean SIDS have identified energy-system resilience and renewable energy deployment as key goals in their energy transition.
 In this context, the Member States of the Caribbean Community (CARICOM) have set a regional target of 47% renewable energy contribution to total electricity generation by 2027.

-In the period from 2014 to 2017, solar PV has grown significantly among the SIDS partners of LHI in the region, with 180 MW of new capacity having been installed, mostly in the Dominican Republic, Cuba and Barbados.
-In the same period, growth was also observed in installed biopower capacity, particularly in the Dominican Republic (28 MW) and Cuba (26 MW) - where most of the total installed capacity is concentrated - but also in Belize (16 MW).
-Wind power has also experienced growth in this period, with new capacity installed in the Dominican Republic.
-So far there are no geothermal projects operating in LHI partner Caribbean SIDS; however, a geothermal project is being developed in Saint Vincent and the Grenadines, and exploration is on-going in other eastern Caribbean SIDS partners in the Initiative (see Figures 5, 6, and 7).
+In the 2014-2018 period, solar PV has grown significantly among the SIDS LHI partners in the region, with 300 MW of new capacity installed, mostly in the Dominican Republic, Cuba and Barbados.
+In the same period, growth was observed in installed biopower capacity, particularly in the Dominican Republic (36 MW) and Belize (24 MW).
+Wind power has also experienced growth, with new capacity installed in the Dominican Republic during the period.
+So far no geothermal or ocean energy projects are operational in the LHI partners in the region.
+However, drilling for a geothermal project began in Saint Vincent and the Grenadines in May 2019, and exploration is on-going in other eastern Caribbean SIDS partners (see Figures 5, 6 and 7).

-Figure 5 Total renewable energy installed capacity in the Caribbean partners of the LHI, 2017
+Figure 5 Total renewable energy installed capacity in the Caribbean partners of the LHI, 2018

-1 Antigua and Barbuda, Aruba, Bahamas, Barbados, Belize, British Virgin Islands, Cuba, Dominican Republic, Grenada, Guyana, Montserrat, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos.
+1 Antigua and Barbuda, Aruba, Bahamas, Barbados, Belize, British Virgin Islands, Cuba, Dominican Republic, Grenada, Guyana, Montserrat, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos.